Chemotherapy for advanced bowel cancer

 Chemotherapy for advanced bowel cancer is unlikely to cure your cancer.
 But it may shrink the tumour and help you live longer.
 Other aims of treatment are to slow the growth of the cancer and control symptoms such as pain, loss of appetite and weight loss.

-You may have treatment as tablets or capsules to take at home.
+You may have treatment as tablets to take at home.
 Or you may have treatment as liquids into a vein.
 Your doctor will take into account various factors when deciding which chemotherapy treatment is best for you.
 They will look at which treatments you have already had and how long it took for the cancer to come back.
-Your doctor will also discuss the treatment with you.
+Your doctor will discuss the treatment options with you.

 You can view and print the quick guides for all the pages in the treating bowel cancer section.